AlanoudAwwd443/OS-Assignment1-alanoud-alanaiz/REFLECTION.md

 **Your Answer:
 **

-[Describe the specific challenge.
-Was it understanding the code?
-Implementing a feature?
-Using Git?
-Explain what made it difficult and how it relates to the course concepts. the codeing was hard it took made 2 weak to understand it and modify , i feel the assignment have too much Requests and steps , part 2 was not claer with step , The first step was a bit of confusion at the beginning, It took me a while to understand how  multithreading work ]
+[the codeing was hard it took made 2 weak to understand it and modify , i feel the assignment have too much Requests and steps , part 2 was not claer with step , The first step was a bit of confusion at the beginning, It took me a while to understand how  multithreading work ]

 ---